trishume/sympy-wiki-with-svn/New-Release.md

 $ python setup.py sdist upload
 ```
 You may have to fix the uploaded file by hand over the web, so that it has the
 same md5sum as the one on googlecode.
+See also http://guide.python-distribute.org/contributing.html.

 Make sure it is installable using easy_install